-Warlpiri Drawings: Remembering the Future tells the story of an intriguing collection of Indigenous artworks created by Warlpiri people in Australia's Northern Territory in the 1950s and beyond.
+Warlpiri Drawings: Remembering the Future told the story of an intriguing collection of First Nations artworks created by Warlpiri people in Australia's Northern Territory in the 1950s and beyond.